High-energy Emission from Turbulent Electron-ion Coronae of Accreting Black Holes: Theoretical Expectations

 where $d_{\rm e} = [m_{\rm e}c^2 / (4\pi n_0 e^2)]^{1/2}$ is the electron skin depth, $\beta_{\rm rec}\simeq 0.1$ is the collisionless reconnection rate, and $f_{\rm KN}$ is a Klein-Nishina correction factor \citep{Mehlhaff2021}.
 For a realistic size of an AGN corona (of the order of $\sim 10^{13} d_{\rm e}$ for a $10^7$ solar-mass black hole), it can be easily checked that $E_{\rm rad} \gg \sigma_{\rm e}m_{\rm e}c^2$, and so the electrons can be accelerated to high energies, perhaps limited only by the size of the (turbulent) reconnection layers \citep{Zhang2021}.
 The addition of synchrotron loses does not change this conclusion.
 An expression equivalent to \eqref{eq:gamma_rad1} can be obtained for synchrotron loses if one omits $f_{\rm KN}$ and replaces $\ell$ with the magnetic compactness $\ell_B\sim \tau_{\rm T}\sigma_{\rm e}$ \citep{Beloborodov2017}, which is of similar order as $\ell$ (by comparison with Eq.~\eqref{eq:lrad1}).

 In a turbulent box, the expected average nonthermal spectrum is a composite between the one injected at current sheets and the one from electrons in the bulk of the turbulent volume.
 Outside the current sheets electrons are energized less efficiently, and so their box-averaged spectrum will be generally softer than the one produced at current sheets alone.
 In particular, it is reasonable to expect that the hard power-law range (below $E_{\rm break}$) may not show up clearly in the average spectrum.
+For additional results and discussions on this matter see Appendix~\ref{sec:injection}.

 The photons can be in principle upscattered up to the maximum electron energy $E_{\rm max}$.
 However, in the gamma-ray band the corona becomes opaque to pair production \citep{Murase2020}.
 The optical depth for absorption of gamma-rays can be estimated as $\tau_{\gamma\gamma} \simeq \tau_{\rm T} n_1/(5n_0)$, where $n_1$ is the density of target photons with typical energy $E_1 \simeq 2m_{\rm e}^2c^4/E_2$, for a given gamma-ray with energy $E_2$.
 For target photons within the range of the X-ray power law, $n_1/n_0\simeq (n_{\rm ph}/n_0)(\Gamma_{\rm x}-1)(E_1/E_0)^{1-\Gamma_{\rm x}}$, where $n_{\rm ph}$ is the total photon density.
 The average ratio $n_{\rm ph}/n_0$ can be estimated from \eqref{eq:A} by noting that $\dot n_{\rm ph} \simeq n_{\rm ph} c / [(\tau_{\rm T}+1)s_{\rm esc}]$.
 This gives: